 b) isolate the two systems so that the load on AIS does not affect VDE performance and available bandwidth.

-This proposed arrangement of the globally available channels and usage is explained below and shown in Table 1.
-Furthermore, Figure 1 was created to visually demonstrate Table 1.
+This proposed arrangement of the globally available channels and usage is explained below.

 1) A simplex, 100 kHz wide-band channel consisting of the 4 following contiguous channels: 1025, 1085, 1026, 1086 for terrestrial VDE communications.
 Using Recommendation ITU-R M.1842-1 based modulation, this channel may be able to reach data transfer speed of up to 307.2 kbps.
 The access scheme would be self-organised time division multiple access (SOTDMA) as with AIS.